-Get immersed in a free, one-week Grambling State experience to explore campus life, admissions, uncover scholarships, and transform your future
+Get immersed in a free, six-day Grambling State experience to explore campus life, admissions, uncover scholarships, and transform your future

 Eligibility